 The following precautions while cleaning your baby’s tongue can help avoid any injury to the baby.

-- Try using a sterilized gauze piece for your baby’s mouth to avoid the risk of any infection.
+- Try using a clean washcloth piece for your baby’s mouth to avoid the risk of any infection.

-- Keep your nails clean to avoid any injury to the baby’s delicate tissues.
+- Keep your nails short and clean to avoid any injury to the baby’s delicate tissues.

 Cleaning a baby’s tongue is often overseen and neglected.
 But it is essential to be a part of the baby care regime.
 Keeping the tongue and mouth clean helps in maintaining the overall hygiene for the baby.